John-Connolly/SwiftQ/README.md

 #### Eventloops
 SwiftQ leverages Vapors Redis client.
 The Redis Client uses asynchronous IO this helps SwiftQ utilize your CPU to its full capacity.
 There are three main types of eventLoops Epoll, Kqueue and Dispatch.
 A dispatch event loop is just a dispatch queue.
 The Epoll and Kqueue event loops are more optimized for asynchronous IO.

+#### Process Concurrency
+Feature to enable the single worker to simultaneously handle multiple active jobs.

+#### Notes about backpressure
+SwiftQ is optomized for operations that use asynchronous IO, because of this backpressure is ensential for controlling system resources.
+Configuring the backpressure controls how many concurrent tasks are being executed on one OS Thread.
+If the operations performed in a task are blocking by nature such as resizing an image or processing large amounts of data then backpressure will not be needed.

+#### Configuring Concurrency
+Choosing a currency setting depends on the operations the tasks perform and number of logical CPUs the system has.
+If the Tasks performed are CPU bound or use non-blocking IO than setting concurrency equal to the number of CPUs will be the most performant choice.
+This will create one event-loop per core.
+Choosing a higher concurrency will most likely have a negative effect of performance.
+The only exception to this is if blocking IO is being used in the Tasks.
+If this is the case then trial and error will be the best solution to finding the most performant solution.
+A concurrency higher than 64 will most likely cause thread explosion.

+### Why Redis?

+There are many esoteric message brokers out there, that may provide better semantics however they tend to be much harder to use than redis.
+If you are at the stage where you are thinking about SwiftQ then chances are Redis is already deployed in your technology stack.

+#### Blocked - Redis Clients
+Depending on the latency of the Redis connection it may be advantageous to have more than one blocked connection per thread.

+##### Calculating Redis Connections
+Scheduling -> 1
+Blocked -> 1
+Other -> 1

 ### The Big Picture